 Though you might not uncover everything you need to know, an employee background check can give you a good idea of what to expect.

 Learn how to do a background check on an applicant

 Look into Employment History

 A resume generally consists of a summary of the applicant’s past work titles and experiences.
-If the applicant has given their permission, contact former employers to confirm job duties, length of employment, past salary and more.
+If the applicant has given their permission, contact former employers to confirm job duties, length of employment, past salary, and more.
 If you come across inconsistencies, proceed with caution when offering a job opportunity to the applicant.

 Most job applications include references.
 References can be a good resource for learning more about a person before making a hiring decision.
 However, keep in mind that no one is ever going to list a reference who would speak negatively about them.

 You can take things a step further by asking the supplied references for additional references.
 Ask to speak to former colleagues as well as direct supervisors to give you a well-rounded idea of what the applicant is like to work with.

 A simple Google search can give you lots of information about a person.
 Be careful not to make snap judgments or believe everything you read.

-If you come across some information that concerns you, don’t hesitate to ask the applicant about it.
-There might be a reasonable explanation for the issue in question so give prospective employees the chance to defend themselves.
+If you come across some information that concerns you, don’t hesitate to ask the job seekers about it.
+There might be a reasonable explanation for the issue in question, so give prospective employees the chance to defend themselves.

-Social media sites such as LinkedIn and Facebook can tell you a lot about a person as well.
+Social media sites such as LinkedIn and Facebook can tell you a lot about a job applicant as well.
 See who they are connected to on LinkedIn and who has endorsed them for certain skills.
-Facebook profiles can be very insightful as well, but remember that these posts are only snapshots and don’t always show a full picture.
+Facebook profiles can be very insightful as well, but remember that these posts are only snapshots and don’t always show the full picture.

-If you’re looking for a candidate with certain credentials such as a certification or degree in a specific field, you’ll want to confirm this information.
-Start by calling or emailing the university or school where they obtained said degree.
+If you’re looking for a candidate with certain credentials, such as a certification or degree in a specific field, you’ll want to confirm this information and perform not only a check of their employment records but also an education verification.